 Turkey.
 We oppose any aid for Turkey and any other assistance programs from the United States.
-This includes most favored nation trade benefits including textile quotas and the transfer of any nuclear related assistance which we oppose as not in the best interests of the U.S. We contend such benefits should be conditioned on Turkey meeting the following conditions: (1) the immediate withdrawal_of all Turkish troops from Cyprus; (2) the prompt return to Turkey of the over 180,000 illegal Turkish settlers in Cyprus; (3) the Turkish government's safeguarding the Ecumenical Patriarchate, its status, personnel and property, reopening the Halki Patriarchal School of Theology, and returning church properties illegally seized; and (4) stopping the violations against Greece's territorial integrity in the Aegean.
+This includes most favored nation trade benefits including textile quotas and the transfer of any nuclear related assistance which we oppose as not in the best interests of the U.S. We also oppose the notion of Turkey's inclusion in the Transatlantic Trade and Investment Partnership (TTIP).
+We contend such benefits should be conditioned on Turkey meeting the following conditions: (1) the immediate withdrawal of all Turkish troops from Cyprus; (2) the prompt return to Turkey of the over 180,000 illegal Turkish settlers in Cyprus; (3) the Turkish government's safeguarding the Ecumenical Patriarchate, its status, personnel and property, reopening the Halki Patriarchal School of Theology, and returning church properties illegally seized; and (4) stopping the violations against Greece's territorial integrity in the Aegean.

 Cyprus.
-We strongly oppose any requests that would reduce the UN peacekeeping budget.
-The illegal occupation of the northern part of the Republic of Cyprus by Turkish troops is a reality.
+We strongly support the president's FY16 request of \$9.525 million for the UN Peacekeeping Force for Cyprus.
+The illegal occupation of the Republic of Cyprus by Turkish troops is a reality.
 The Turkish-occupied area which amounts to 37.3% of the territory of Cyprus is one of the most heavily militarized areas in the world with the presence of more than 43,000 Turkish occupation troops.
-As long as the northern part of Cyprus remains under Turkish military occupation, a strong UN peacekeeping force should be maintained on the island.
+As long as the northern part of Cyprus remains under Turkish military occupation, a strong UN peacekeeping force must be maintained on the island.